Tomato Blight: How to Identify and Treat Early Blight in Tomatoes

 The best control measure for tomato blight is prevention (see below).

 Remove and destroy infected leaves (be sure to wash your hands afterwards).

-at the first sign of blight when fruit sets (as a preventative measure) or when conditions indicate a strong potential for it to develop.
-Follow label directions.
-Re-apply every 7-10 days or after rain.
-Other diseases (such as late blight, Septoria leaf spot, and gray leaf spot) can be controlled by these biofungicides and fungicides, so application is multi-purpose.
+Other diseases (such as late blight, Septoria leaf spot, and gray leaf spot) can also be controlled by these biofungicides and fungicides, so application is multi-purpose.

 Rotate crops.
 Early blight remains active for a year.
 Spores can be dormant in the soil for several years.

 Plant disease-resistant hybrids to strengthen your plant’s chances of being blight-free.

 Plant tomatoes in a raised bed to improve drainage and prevent diseases from spreading.